Dariasteam/JSON-cpp/docs/manual_doc.md

   int parameter;                              // this parameter will be serialized int nonSerializableParameter;               // this will not

-  SERIAL_START                                // declare the parameters to be serialized in between the macros
+  DEPRECATED_SERIAL_START                                // declare the parameters to be serialized in between the macros
     parameter
-  SERIAL_END                                  // we close without declaring 'noSerializableParameter', so its not serialized
+  DEPRECATED_SERIAL_END                                  // we close without declaring 'noSerializableParameter', so its not serialized
 public:
   void changeContent () { parameter = 14; }
 };